MockingbirdME/game_md/core_rules/04 - actions.md

 #### Combat Modifiers:
 Various conditions can affect a combat situation, changing the difficult to hit a target.
 * **Kneeling or prone** - kneeling characters gain +2 ranged defense and -3 melee defense and lose 3 meters distance when making a movement action.
 Prone characters triple these effects.
 * **Behind cover** - a +1 to +9 defense bonus against attacks made from the other side of the cover.
 Attacks missing due to this bonus damage the cover.
+If a character is gaining cover from more than one source such as being partially hidden behind a low wall and they are wielding a shield, they gain the cover bonus of whichever is greater plus one for each additional piece of cover up to a maximum of +9 after which the character is completely covered and can not be attacked.
 * **Concealed** - like cover, concealment grants a variable defense bonus based on completeness of it.
 * **Flanking** - if a character has multiple opponents in melee range and at least one is outside their front arc they suffer a -1 penalty to their melee defense for each opponent contributing to the situation.
 * **Wind** - depending on the strength and regularity of the wind, ranged attack skill checks receive up to five penalty dice, heavier or smaller projectiles should receive lesser penalties and massless ranged magical effects do not suffer ranged penalties from wind.